Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-B/US005/04.tests-and-implementation/Readme.md

-# US 006 - To create a Task
+# US 005 - To register a store

 # 4. Tests

-**Test 1:** Check that it is not possible to create an instance of the Task class with null values.
+**Test 1:** Check that it is not possible to create an instance of the Store class with null values.

 	@Test(expected = IllegalArgumentException.class)
 		public void ensureNullIsNotAllowed() {